Aeroone/Yard-Sale-Helper-Play-Framework/README.md

 5. Manage different items.
 6. Manage different trasactions.
 7. View financial reports.
-8. Administrators/Super users features: unlock account, print users list, etc.
+8. Others: unlock account, print users list, etc.

 Some added features are as follows:

-1. Store the photos for item description.
+1. Store the photos for items description.
 2. Provide email receipts.
 3. List donated items.
 4. Use bar-codes to get the information and check with smart phones.
-5. etc.
+5. others.

 screenshots: